 Though the Coast Guard is only 1/10th of the Navy’s size, its role is unique.
 The Coast Guard must enforce rules, regulations, and laws while serving as a branch of the military during wartime.

 The many duties of the Coast Guard put its members at risk every day.
 However, thousands who served in the Coast Guard may have been put in unseen danger.
-This is because asbestos was frequently used in military assets as it was cheap and very powerful.
+This is because asbestos use was common in military assets because it was cheap and very powerful.

 From the 1930s to the early 1980s, asbestos could be found in: